nishant3101/Career-advisory-system/README.md

 # Career-advisory-system
-This is a Career advisory system implemented purely in Prolog for a IIITD undergrad student.
+This is a Career advisory system implemented purely in Prolog as a part of the assignment for AI course.